spynnaker.pyNN.utilities package

 Parameters:

-x (int or float) – The item to add
+x – The item to add

 Add a bunch of items (via their statistics).